 The Group's biological assets are valued at fair value less costs to sell.
 The fair value of biological assets is determined based on either the market-determined prices as at the end of the reporting period adjusted with reference to the species, age, growing condition, costs incurred and expected yield to reflect differences in characteristics and/or stages of growth of the horse; or the present value of expected net cash flows from the biological assets discounted at a current market-determined rate, when market-determined prices are unavailable; or the cost when appropriate.
+In light of the negative impact of the COVID-19 pandemic, the independent valuers included uncertainty clauses in the valuation reports in respect of biological assets.
+Whilst the Group considers valuations of the Group's biological assets are the best estimates, the ongoing COVID-19 pandemic has resulted in greater market volatility depending on how the COVID-19 pandemic may progress and evolve, which have led to higher degree of uncertainties in respect of the valuations in the current year.

 Any change in the estimates may affect the fair value of the biological assets significantly.
 Independent professional valuers and the management review assumptions and estimates periodically to identify any significant change in the fair value of the biological assets.
-Details of assumptions used are disclosed in note 23.